objektwerks/python/README.md

 >Mypy and Pylance might be part of the problem.
 Because pip3 install and upgrade of dependencies works!

->Python project management is a nightmare.
-Python needs a proper build-package management tool!
+>Python needs a proper build-package management tool!

 Development
 -----------